intel/libvpl/doc/spec/source/programming_guide/VPL_prg_hw.rst

 If your system has multiple graphics adapters, you may need hints on which adapter is better suited to process a particular workload.
-The legacy mode of oneVPL provides a helper API to select the most suitable adapter for your workload based on the provided workload description.
+The legacy mode of
+|vpl_short_name| provides a helper API to select the most suitable adapter for your
+workload based on the provided workload description.

 .. important:: :cpp:func:`MFXQueryAdapters`, :cpp:func:`MFXQueryAdaptersDecode`,